ballerina-platform/ballerina-dev-website/swan-lake/learn/using-the-openapi-tools.md

   - /learn/using-the-openapi-tools
 ---

-# Ballerina OpenAPI Tools
+## Using the capabilities of the OpenAPI Tools

-The OpenAPI Specification is a specification, which creates a RESTFUL contract for APIs detailing all of its resources and operations in a human and machine readable format for easy development, discovery, and integration.
-Ballerina OpenAPI tooling will make it easy for users to start development of a service documented in the OpenAPI contract by generating the Ballerina service and client skeletons.
 The OpenAPI tools provide the following capabilities.

  1. Generate the Ballerina service or client code for a given OpenAPI definition.
  2. Export the OpenAPI definition of a Ballerina service.